MSLNZ/GTC/docs/API/serialisation_model.rst

     An associative collection of leaf nodes accessed by the corresponding ``eUID``.

-When uncertain numbers are selected for storage they are tagged with a text label, to identify the object in the collection (the tag may bear no relation to an uncertain-number label, it is just used to extract the object from storage later).
-Collections of tagged uncertain real numbers are included in the serialised record.
-The elements of this collection may be one of two types: ``eReal`` (shown above), for elementary uncertain real numbers, or ``IntermediateReal``, for intermediate uncertain real numbers.
-We call this a ``RealsCollection``.
+Uncertain numbers selected for storage are tagged with a text label to identify them in the collection (the tag is not same as the uncertain-number label).
+Collections of tagged uncertain real numbers are included in the archive.
+Elements in this collection may be one of two types: ``eReal`` (shown above), for elementary uncertain real numbers, or ``IntermediateReal``, for intermediate uncertain real numbers.

 .. figure:: ../images/dm/reals_collection.png
     :align: center